 We can advise on a potentially fair outcome.
 We also draft pre-marriage agreements and cohabitation agreements.
 We advise on financial arrangements before and during marriage and on separation or divorce or termination of registered civil partnerships.
 We also assist couples living together in long- term relationships and often the complex range of legal remedies arising from breakdown of relationship.

 We have considerable experience in negotiating satisfactory financial settlements.
 We are also very experienced, both in mediation and particularly as traditionally experienced family solicitors, in dealing with complex financial affairs, including businesses, overseas investments and indeed family settlements.
-We will advise on obtaining complimentary specialist advice, both from independent financial experts and indeed from specialist Pension advisers and accountants.
-We can also provide a comprehensive range of accompanying property and conveyancing services.

 Our main concern is to conduct robust negotiation but ensure an appropriate settlement is expedited, to avoid ongoing costs.
 Where there are children, their welfare will be a critical consideration.